[Note: By coincidence I publish this on the same day Jacob Falkovich discusses decoupling in Quillette. Neat.]

 But wait, is the unhealthiness of meat one issue?
 What about beef vs. chicken?
 What about processed meat vs. fresh?
 Is added nitrite a defining difference?
 Hormones?
 Organic and non-organic production?
 What if it’s unhealthy in one way but healthy in a different way?
 Health is a multidimensional attribute, you know.
 The web or issues is fractal, so I ask again: how fine-grained should our resolution be?
 How narrow our scope?

-To the decoupler, resolution should be high and scope clearly defined — or the conversation will become intractable and leaky and we will have to depend on horrible, contextualizing, social heuristics like credibility.
-To the contextualizer, resolution should be low and the scope boundary fluid — or the conversation will get bogged down in irrelevant details and myopic pedantry.
+To the decoupler, resolution should be high and more importantly, scope clearly defined — or the conversation will become intractable and leaky and we will have to depend on horrible, contextualizing, social heuristics like personal credibility.
+To the contextualizer, resolution can be lower and the scope boundary fluid — or the conversation will get bogged down in irrelevant details and myopic pedantry.

 The disagreement between Harris and Klein is especially complex because it contains sub-issues of all kinds: Should you be extra careful speculating about things that may grant ammunition to racists?
 Is the fact that Charles Murray works for a conservative think tank relevant to the validity of his interpretation of the data?
 Does it matter that he uses a phrase by Thomas Jefferson, a slave owner, to describe his politics?
 Should the scientific weaknesses of earlier “race science” count against drawing conclusions from current research, because they’re one big category?